About The Langley Hotel Whitby

-Services include full central heating, and all our rooms have spacious ensuite facilities, with large walk in shower, complimentary toiletries, generous courtesy tray, wide screen TV, DVD player, wifi internet, radio alarm, hairdryer, ironing facilities, safe and fridge for guests own use.
+Services include full central heating, and all our rooms have spacious ensuite facilities, with large walk in shower, complimentary toiletries, generous courtesy tray, wide screen TV, wifi internet, radio alarm, hairdryer, ironing facilities, safe and fridge for guests own use.
 We would like to make you aware that the Langley has nine steps up to the front door.
 We have no ground floor bedrooms and we do not have a lift.
 There is free on-street parking.

 You can relax in our comfortable spacious lounge, which looks out across Crescent Gardens to the sea, read the daily papers or browse through places to visit leaflets and books on local history.